MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/1-Lesson-Objects.md

 ### Static Methods
 A `static` method is a method that belongs to a class, not an object.
-A non-static method cannot be called in the body of a `static` method cannot.
+A `static` method typically takes parameters and performs a routine using the arguments.
+A non-static method cannot be called in the body of a `static` method.